 "appropriate consent" has the same meaning as in the Human Biomedical Research Act 2015:

 - "clinical trial" means a clinical trial within the meaning of the Medicines Act (Cap.
 176) or the Health Products Act (Cap.
-122D); - "court" means the High Court or a Family Court;
+122D); - "court" means the General Division of the High Court or a Family Court;